pmean/build-website/text/07/PediatricResearch.md

 Detection Strategies for Paediatric Treatments.](../training/hand53.asp) This is a three hour class that I gave last year in London.
 A different group is interested in pretty much the same topic.
-Looking at the title and abstract, I am a bit uncomfortable with it, so here\'s an alternative.
+Looking at the title and abstract, I am a bit uncomfortable with it, so here's an alternative.

 Some possible titles are